twilio/twilio-client.js/PREFLIGHT.md

   "samples": [...],

   /**
-   * The region passed to the `Twilio.Device`.
+   * The region passed to `Device.preflightTest`.
    */
-  "selectedRegion": "foobar",
+  "selectedRegion": "gll",

   /**
-   * The region that the `Twilio.Device` actually connected to.
+   * The region that the test call was connected to.
    */
-  "region": "biffbazz",
+  "region": "us1",

   /**
    * Warnings detected during the test.